The agreement with Mercosur is getting closer: a blow for EU cattle farmers?

 More milk would leave Europe for South America

 European milk exports to Argentina, Brazil, Paraguay and Uruguay would increase by 91 percent and 121 percent respectively.
-In addition, according to the authors, cheese exports could increase.
+In addition, according to the authors, cheese exports might increase.
 Conversely, Mercosur countries would deliver 18 percent more milk to the EU in the conservative scenario and 165 percent in the ambitious scenario.
 The starting quantities are however small in this case.
 To further increase milk exports from South America, more suppliers would need to improve hygiene conditions and animal welfare, among other things.

 In addition, the London researchers predict lower consumer prices thanks to the Mercosur agreement.
 The EU should consider quotas and partial liberalization for certain agricultural products.